-Student organizations = Teach a community education Texas Association of Intern as a teaching assistant Future Educators (TAFE); tutor.
-Family, Career and Serve as a camp counselor.
-Community Leaders of America (FCCLA)
+Teach a community education class.
+Intern as a teaching assistant or tutor.
+Serve as a camp counselor.

 The Education and Training Career Cluster® focuses on planning, managing, and providing education and training services and related learning support services.
 All parts of courses are designed to introduce learners to the various careers available within the Education and Training career cluster.